HAVING THEIR CAKE:

 But as the site developed, it was driven by my increasing concerns about the quality of living in many communities, in both rich and developed and poorer nations.

 To explain: the roots of the concerns explored in this site lie in my own background.
-I was born in Ireland.
-My parents were from the once dominant minority Protestant community.
-After Irish independence they decided to leave Ireland and migrate to England.

 First experiences as a manager

 After university, I was selected for a management traineeship by Unilever, a very international company of Anglo- Dutch ownership, which had a tradition of treating its customers ethically and staff with dignity in the belief that these values would also make it financially successful.

 In my later career, I became a director of large international companies whose shares were quoted on the London Stock Market.
 I worked all over the world; spent a lot of time in the United States, and was also a director of Japanese and German companies, so had experience of different business cultures.

 Concerns about influence of financial markets

 In time, I came to understand that companies and markets were not part of a closed system, and began to think about the wider economy.
 As my exploration continued, it became clear that it was not possible to separate economies from the societies of which they were a part.

 The Quality of Society - the most pressing issue of our age.